2009 Champions League Twenty20: Players

 There were a number of cases where players were a part of more than one of the teams which had qualified for the tournament.
 In these cases the player was allowed to only play for the team from the country he was eligible to represent in international cricket unless another team paid US$200,000 compensation.
 Only Dirk Nannes was named in more than one preliminary squad – those of Delhi Daredevils and his "home" team, the Victorian Bushrangers.
 Delhi paid Victoria US$200,000 to retain Nannes.

 Venues

 Three venues were used during the competition, the M. Chinnaswamy Stadium in Bangalore, the Feroz Shah Kotla Stadium in Delhi and the Rajiv Gandhi Stadium in Hyderabad.
 The semi-finals were played at Delhi and Hyderabad and the final at Hyderabad.

 Reception

-The tournament was generally not received favourably due to the lack of team recognition outside of the three Indian sides.
+The tournament was generally not received favourably due to the lack of team recognition outside of the three Indian teams.
 Matches not involving these teams drew low television ratings and attendances whilst the three Indian teams performed poorly.